 The amount of benefits that the PBGC guarantees is determined as of the plan termination date.
-However, if a plan terminates during a plan sponsor's bankruptcy and the bankruptcy proceeding began on or after September 16, 2006, then the amount guaranteed is determined as of the date the sponsor entered bankruptcy.
+However, if a plan terminates during a plan sponsor's bankruptcy, then the amount guaranteed is determined as of the date the sponsor entered bankruptcy.

 The PBGC maximum benefit guarantee is set by law and is updated each calendar year.
-For a plan with a termination date or sponsor bankruptcy date, as applicable, in 2015, the maximum guarantee is \$5,011.36 per month, or \$60,136.32 per year, for a benefit paid to a 65-year-old retiree with no survivor benefit.
-If a plan terminates during a plan sponsor's bankruptcy, and the bankruptcy proceeding began on or after September 16, 2006, the maximum guarantee is fixed as of the calendar year in which the sponsor entered bankruptcy.
-The maximum guarantee is lower for an individual who begins receiving benefits from the PBGC before age 65; the maximum guarantee by age can be found on the PBGC's website, www.pbgc.gov.
+For a plan with a termination date or sponsor bankruptcy date, as applicable, in 2017, the maximum guarantee is \$5,369.32 per month, or \$64,431.84 per year, for a benefit paid to a 65-year-old retiree with no survivor benefit.
+If a plan terminates during a plan sponsor's bankruptcy, the maximum guarantee is fixed as of the calendar year in which the sponsor entered bankruptcy.
+The maximum guarantee is lower for an individual who begins receiving benefits from the PBGC before age 65, reflecting the fact that younger retirees are expected to receive more monthly pension checks over their lifetimes.
+Conversely, the maximum guarantee is higher for an individual who starts receiving benefits from PBGC after age 65.
+The maximum guarantee by age can be found on the PBGC's website, www.pbgc.gov.
 The guaranteed amount is also reduced if a benefit will be provided to a survivor of the plan participant.